+But, just in case, one of the first things that occurs at Lackland is a complete search of your personal possessions.
 Anything not approved will be confiscated and stored until after graduation.

-While the good folks at Lackland Air Force Base have prepared this "official list" of items you'll need at basic training, any good recruiter will tell you that one of the first things you should do with this list is lose it.
-Air Force Training Instructors (lovingly called "T.I.s") at basic training love it when everyone in their flight looks the same; acts the same; talks the same; owns the same gear.
+While the instructors at Lackland Air Force Base have prepared this "official list" of items you will need at basic training, any good recruiter will tell you that one of the first things you should do with this list is lose it.
+Air Force Training Instructors (T.I.s) at basic training love it when everyone in their flight looks the same, acts the same, talks the same and owns the same gear.

 Another reason to pack light is that when you graduate, you will only be allowed three bags (one carry-on and two bags that can be checked).
 This is true, even if your technical school is going to be at Lackland.
 One of those bags will be your duffle bag full of uniforms.
 The other will be a garment bag to carry your dress uniforms, and the third bag will have the civilian clothes and personal affects you brought with you.

-Here's what I recommend you bring with you:
+Here's what I recommend you bring with you.

 - College transcripts, Civil Air Patrol Certificates, and any JROTC Certificates.
-Actually, you won't need these at basic training, but you'll want them with you during your final trip to MEPS because college credits and/or JROTC can give you advanced enlistment rank.
+Actually, you won't need these at basic training, but you will want them with you during your final trip to MEPS because college credits and/or JROTC can give you advanced enlistment rank.

 - Social Security Card.